opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ### What is the Weight of Data

 Assuming that you have 25 students (20 male and 5 female) in your class, and you want to talk with 5 of them to know their understanding of the biostatistics class.
 By sampling 5 students from the total 25 students, you might get 5 all female students or 4 female and 1 male in your sample.
 Do you expect this sample to represent the population?
-Of course not since there is a higher proportion of female in sample than populationin.
+Definitely not since there is a higher proportion of female in sample than population.
 The way of calculating the weight is:

 $$Weight = \frac{Proportion~in~population}{Proportion~in~sample}$$